The following organizes my papers and books topically. If you can’t access an article, send me a note and I will make it available to you.

 The big picture

 We cannot understand the varieties of representation, and their significance, without understanding their syntactic and semantic structure.
 In philosophy of art, philosophers tend to focus on the psychological responses viewers have to representations in relation to their contents.
 Philosophers of mind tend to focus on semantic content and problems with naturalizing it.
 Neither finds a place for syntactic structure.
 I develop tools for talking about syntax and try to demonstrate their value by putting them to use.
 Not everything I write fits into this frame, but it captures a lot.
-My work on philosophy of art is most influenced by Nelson Goodman, while my philosophy of mind is sourced in John Locke and Fred Dretske.

 Images.
 London: Routledge, 2014 (New Problems of Philosophy Series). routledge

 This book does three things.
 First, it provides a critical overview of philosophical theories of depiction based on experiences, recognition, resemblance, pretense, and syntactic-semantic structure.
 Second, it suggests that the study of pictorial representation gets more interesting, and relevant to other sub-disciplines of philosophy, if its scope expands to cover what I call the images, generally speaking.
 This class includes diagrams, graphs, and things like radar images as well as pictures.
 Third, it shows how to develop the kind of view I advocate in my earlier book to address the more general class, and thus problems in philosophy of mind and science.
 It works as a text for classes that deal with representation in the visual arts: experiences with pictures, the nature of depiction, pictorial realism, etc. It’s also a sustained attempt to develop and extend my own approach to these problems.

 On Images: Their Structure and Content.
 Oxford: Clarendon Press 2006. oso oup